The intensified demand for IT network efficiency, increased application performance

 VM storage performance and enhances the ability to host more VMs on a shared infrastructure.

-Installing V-locity VM in a virtual environment
+Installing V-locity in a virtual environment

 will enormously improve the application and storage performance of all VMware ESX/ESXi